oscelest/react-dialog/README.md

 `react-dialog` is a [React](https://reactjs.org/) functional component hook which creates a dialog renderer element and a dialog creation function.
 The dialog is only a container element and wrapper and does not come with any dialog templates.
-Child elements added to the dialog component will have access to the Dialog object through the DialogContext.
+Child elements added to the dialog component will have access to the DialogInstance object through the DialogContext.

 ## Installation